Welcome to LSUHSC-NO Department of Neurosurgery

 All of these efforts to improve our programs and provide a dynamic training environment are a result of our devotion to preparing the next generation of compassionate and competitive neurosurgeons, who will carry on the fine tradition of excellence we strive to maintain.
 The Department of Neurosurgery at the LSUHSC-NO builds upon a proud and distinguished tradition to deliver the highest quality resident training and patient care.

 Thank you for your interest in our department.
 Please explore our website for more information.

 Frank Culicchia, MD

-David G. Kline Professor and Head, Department of Neurosurgery
+David G. Kline Professor & Head, Department of Neurosurgery